dilawar/ncbs/handbook/student_handbook.markdown

 and Thesis Supervisor.
 Even if the thesis is received, such extensions are granted only for compelling medical or academic reasons.

+## Bridging Postdoctoral Appointment
-**Bridging Postdoctoral Appointment:** If a student wishes to stay on for short periods after thesis submission for the completion of papers, the Thesis Supervisor should submit a request for a Bridging Appointment to Head Academics one month before thesis submission, supported by a
+ If a student wishes to stay on for short periods after thesis submission for the completion of papers, the Thesis Supervisor should submit a request for a Bridging Appointment to Head Academics one month before thesis submission, supported by a